Pont Julien

 8 km west of Apt.
 Originally, it was built on the Via Domitia, an important Roman road which connected Italy to the Roman territories in France.
 It was used for car traffic until 2005, when a replacement bridge was built to preserve it from wear and tear.
-It is still used as bike- and footpath.
+It is still used as bike- and footpath, and the Veloroute du Calavon, a 37 km (23 miles) bike path, now crosses over the Pont Julien.
 This amounts to approximately 2000 years of uninterrupted use.